Connect to the Internet via an Ethernet cable¶

 DHCP

-DHCP is the default and most common protocol.
-It is a network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
+DHCP is the default and most common protocol, automatically assigning IP addresses and other communication parameters to network devices via a client-server architecture on IP networks.

 -